NothingToSay0031/NothingToSay0031.github.io/content/Life.md

 ---
 date: '2023-09-01T22:47:09+08:00'
-title: 'Don’t Compare.'
+title: "Don't Compare"
 ---

-# Don’t Compare
+# Don't Compare

 > When I was getting married, I was a PhD student at the time.
 My mom pulled me aside on my wedding day and said, "John, I want to give you some advice."
 > I was like, oh, she’s going to tell me to listen to my wife or whatever.
 But she didn’t.